On quantum aspects of the higher-derivative Lorentz-breaking extension of QED: Perturbative generation

 \section{Perturbative generation}

 Let us consider the perturbative generation of the Myers-Pospelov term.
 One scheme, based on the magnetic coupling, has been developed in \cite{MNP}, where it was shown to yield the finite corrections.
 Here we deal with another one.
-Let us consider the fermionic Lagrangian \cite{Myers:2003fd}
+Let us consider the following fermionic Lagrangian \cite{Myers:2003fd}, representing itself as an example of a family of Lorentz-breaking higher-derivative fermionic Lagrangians considered in \cite{KostMew2}:

-where $D_{\mu}=\pa_{\mu}+ieA_{\mu}$, $v_{\mu}$ is a dimensionless vector, $M$ is the Planck mass (as above), and $\eta_2$ is some dimensionless number.
+where $D_{\mu}=\pa_{\mu}-ieA_{\mu}$, $v_{\mu}$ is a dimensionless vector, $M$ is the Planck mass (as above), and $\eta_2$ is some dimensionless number.
 So, we have the following explicit form of the Lagrangian:

 We note that the similar coupling, but including third derivatives, has been used in \cite{NPR}.